-See the IdentityType section for details of the inherited attributes and elements [3.4].

-The enumerated types defined by the SDD are as follows:

-- baseInstall: The value baseInstall indicates that the package provides a complete installation of the solution.
-This package type is associated with deployment descriptors that contain installable units with installation artifacts that install the primary solution resources.
-When packageType is not specified, this is the default value. - baseUninstall: The value baseUninstall indicates that the package provides a complete uninstallation of the solution.
+- See the IdentityType section for details about the inherited attributes and elements [3.4]. - packageType: The package type is provided to aid consumer understanding of the type of content contained in the package.
+A package can contain more than one type of content.
+In this case, a single packageType value should be selected that represents the primary content type as determined by the SDD author.
+The SDD defines a set of enumeration values in PackageTypeType which are extendable by the SDD author. - The enumerated types defined by the SDD are as follows: - baseInstall: The value baseInstall indicates that the package provides a complete installation of the solution.
+This package type is associated with deployment descriptors that contain installable units with installation artifacts that install the primary solution resources. - When packageType is not specified, this is the default value. - baseUninstall: The value baseUninstall indicates that the package provides a complete uninstallation of the solution.
 This package type is associated with deployment descriptors that contain installable units with uninstall artifacts that remove the primary solution resources. - configuration: The value configuration indicates that the package configures the solution.
 This package type is associated with deployment descriptors that contain configuration units with configuration artifacts that configure the solution. - maintenance: The value maintenance indicates that the package fixes one or more problems in the solution.
 This package type is associated with deployment descriptors that contain installable units with update artifacts. - modification: The value modification indicates that the package modifies the function of the solution in some way such as by adding new function.
 This package type is associated with deployment descriptors that contain installable units with update artifacts. - replacement: The value replacement indicates that the package installs a solution that replaces a previous version of the solution.
 Replacement MAY be associated with migration of data into the new solution and/or with deletion of the replaced solution.
 When associated with migration of data, installation or configuration artifacts within the solution package would perform the migration.
 When associated with deletion of the replaced solution, uninstall artifacts within the solution package would perform the deletion.
-This package type is associated with deployment descriptors that contain installable units with installation artifacts that deploy a set of resources that replace the set of resources associated with a previous version of the solution. - localization: The value localization indicates that the package contains materials that localize deployed software for one or more languages. - contentType: The value of contentType is determined by the SDD manufacturer to communicate a characteristic of the package that MAY be used in the manufacturer's package management system or other manufacturer-specific tools that use the SDD.
+This package type is associated with deployment descriptors that contain installable units with installation artifacts that deploy a set of resources that replace the set of resources associated with a previous version of the solution.

+- localization: The value localization indicates that the package contains materials that localize deployed software for one or more languages. - contentType: The value of contentType is determined by the SDD manufacturer to communicate a characteristic of the package that MAY be used in the manufacturer's package management system or other manufacturer-specific tools that use the SDD.
 The SDD author chooses the values; they are not defined in this specification. - label: The label MAY be used as an index in a package management system.
 The SDD author chooses the values; they are not defined in this specification.

-830 3.4 IdentityType
+3.4 IdentityType